lgactna/thesis-compile/md/_TODO.md

 - AI full scenario generation
 - Bonus for the agent: individual applications, pyautogui, mouse, keyboard
 - GitHub action to automatically build AKF agent for multiple platforms on tagged commits; update the Vagrant file to point to the latest available Windows release (or a specific release is fine too)

+Other fun stuff:

+- CASE human-readable rendering (simplest is to just recursively search for and combine objects of a particular type in a bundle and check if there is a suitable renderer for it; pipe that section out to markdown and use pandoc with the nice-looking template from fastlabel)
+-

 # Things to address